WinVector/Examples/LogisticOmit/margin_recovery.md

 We have some notes on how this method applies in a more general case [here](https://github.com/WinVector/Examples/blob/main/LogisticOmit/LargeSystem.md).

+Thank you to Dr. Nina Zumel for help and comments.

 ## Appendices

 ## Appendix: The Relation to Entropy